immersive-web/webxr-ar-module/explainer.md

 If the input source has only 3DOF, the grip matrix may represent only a translation or rotation based on tracking capability.
 An example of this case is for physical hands on some AR devices which only have a tracked position.
 The `gripMatrix` will be `null` if the input source isn't trackable.

-An input source will also provide its preferred target ray on its pose, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed by the `targetRayMatrix` attribute of an `XRInputPose` object. `targetRayMatrix` will never be `null`.
-The value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:
+An input source will also provide its preferred pointing ray, given by the `XRInputPose`'s `targetRay`.
+The ray, which is an `XRRay` object, includes both an `origin` and `direction`, both given as `DOMPointReadOnly`s.
+The `origin` represents a 3D coordinate in space with a `w` component that must be 1, and the `direction` represents a normalized 3D directional vector with a `w` component that must be 0.
+The `XRRay` also defines a `transformMatrix` which represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
+This is useful for positioning graphical representations of the ray.

+The `targetRay` will never be `null`.
+It's value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:

   * `'gaze'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
   * `'tracked-pointer'` indicates that the target ray originates from either a handheld device or other hand-tracking mechanism and represents that the user is using their hands or the held device for pointing.
 The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.